-United States of America St. Lawrence

-Number of facilities exposed to water risk

-% company-wide facilities this represents

-% company's total global revenue that could be affected
+Country/Area & River basin United States of America St. Lawrence Number of facilities exposed to water risk 1 % company-wide facilities this represents 1-25 % company's total global revenue that could be affected 31-40

-Our facilities in Ohio represent approximately 34% of our total 2019 exit rate nameplate capacity.
+Our facilities in Ohio represented approximately 35% of our total 2020 exit rate nameplate capacity.
 Although we have two manufacturing facilities in Ohio (Perrysburg and Lake Township), they have been aggregated and are referred to as one facility in this response since they share the same river basin.